Edit Blog Post

 A very civilised way to warm-up.

-of the nearby mountains.
+River Etrive and some of the nearby mountains.
 Those tame deer were also still there, although the stag that had head-butted me the other day seemed to have injured its leg, poor thing.

 Since it was on the way, we went back to Blackrock Cottage for some more photographs.
 Again, what a difference.
 All the snow had been washed away by the rain and it looked completely different.
 It definitely looked better in the snow however.